Assyrian rebellion: Battle

 A messenger was sent to Malik Ismael that told him that the Turkish army and their Kurdish allies were waiting to destroy them as they have occupied Julamerg and the district of Leon.
-A few Assyrian scouts went to the mountain of Istanbul and confirmed what the messenger had said and saw the large forces of Turks and Kurds.
+A few Assyrian scouts went to the mountains of Istanbul and confirmed what the messenger had said and saw the large forces of Turks and Kurds.

-In the early morning the fighting began and the Turks were attacking the Assyrians with artillery and machine gun fire.
+In the early morning the fighting began and the Turks were bombarding the Assyrians with artillery and machine gun fire.
 The Assyrians were significantly outnumbered and outgunned and were using British single fire rifles.
 The Assyrians were waiting for help from the British Army or Navy, but it never arrived, and they struggled in battle using inferior weaponry.
 Assyrians then retreated to Iraq.

 Assyrians then launched a counterattack after gathering in Amediya, in the face of Turkish machine gun fire and artillery.
 Assyrians defeated the Turks in a series of battles and captured several towns in Iraq and the Turks retreated to their border.
 The victorious battles by the Assyrians in the face of incredible odds were described as incredible by observers.

-British warplanes then arrived and dropped bombs in Asheeta, with the goal to stop the conflict.
+Following attacks on units of the 7th Corps, the Turkish General Staff authorized the 7th Corps to enter the Zakho and Amadiya regions should air strikes continue north of Birsivi, Balona, and Çakallo—locations where British outposts were situated.
+On September 21, British aircraft attacked a camel caravan south of Shiranis.

-The rebellion was suppressed by the Turkish army on 26 September as the remaining Assyrians and some British officers fled back to northern Iraq.
+In preparation for mobilization, the General Staff requested that the Ministry of National Defense dispatch the necessary weapons, ammunition, uniforms, and other supplies for the mobilization of the 7th and 5th Divisions; the 1st and 14th Cavalry Divisions and the 2nd and 17th Infantry Divisions (currently under the command of the 7th Corps); and the 34th Infantry Regiments (slated for deployment from the 28th, 36th, and 9th Corps) to their respective locations.

-Cafer Tayyar Eğilmez's 7th Corps (Turkey) with the 2nd and 17th Divisions was involved in putting down the revolt.
+British warplanes then arrived and dropped bombs in Asheeta, ending the conflict.

 Aftermath

 After the British bombed Asheeta, they ordered the Assyrians not to cross the Turkish border to attack and to come back to return to Iraq.
-Assyrians returned disappointed because the British did not live up to their word of helping them get their ancestral lands.
+Assyrians returned disappointed because the British did not live up to their word of helping them to occupy Southeastern Anatolia.

 Legacy

 According to some sources, the Assyrian rebellion was much similar to that of the later Sheikh Said Rebellion of 1925.
 The Assyrian rebellion itself played an important role in modern Assyrian history, and goes down in history as the first ever rebellion against the newly formed Republic of Turkey.
-As the Turkish authorities expelled the Assyrian tribes of Tyari and Tkhuma, they made it clear that the they were no longer welcome into the territory of the Turkish Republic.
+As the Turkish authorities expelled the Assyrian tribes of Tyari and Tkhuma, they made it clear that they were no longer welcome into the territory of the Turkish Republic.